 What Are The Choices If Police Refuses to Register The FIR

-Here are some options or choices for a person who wants to register his FIR but police refuses to register the FIR.
+Here are some options or choices for a person who wants to register his FIR but the police refuse to register the FIR.

 1. Approach the Higher Authorities of The Police Department